-A bargaining agreement's conditions may be extended through an:
+A bargaining agreement's conditions may be extended through the following.

-- Adherence agreement, ie, companies and representatives with legitimacy to negotiate and sign collective agreements may adhere to those that already exist.
+- An adherence agreement; ie, companies and representatives with legitimacy to negotiate and sign collective agreements may adhere to those that already exist.
 The adequate mechanism is an adherence agreement by which the later and the original signing parties agree on such accession.
-However, this adherence agreement may not modify the original agreement's content. - Accession order, ie, the government (through its ministerial intermediaries) may order the extension of the collective agreement to all companies and their employees that act in the same activity sector and that have an economic and social identity or resemblance through an accession order issued at the parties' request or at their own initiative.
+However, this adherence agreement may not modify the original agreement's content. - An accession order; ie, the government (through its ministerial intermediaries) may order the extension of the collective agreement to all companies and their employees that act in the same activity sector and that have an economic and social identity or resemblance through an accession order issued at the parties' request or at their own initiative.

-Collective bargaining agreements may not violate any imperative legal disposition, or predict any conditions less favourable than those foreseen in the applicable legislation or tax regimes and price formation, nor may they inhibit an employer's organisational and directional powers.
+Collective bargaining agreements may not violate any imperative legal disposition, or predict any conditions less favourable than those set forth in the applicable legislation or tax regimes and price formation, nor may they inhibit an employer's organisational and directional powers.
 Furthermore, these bargaining agreements will be directly executed in all their regulated matters, unless an employment agreement sets out more favourable conditions.